qiuzjwork/Sundry_Qiuzj/README.md

-Here are some simple ideas for building projects
+Here are some simple ideas for building projects.